Baryogenesis from the weak scale to the grand unification scale: Leptogenesis

 The shaded regions indicate the power-law-integrated sensitivity curves of current and planned experiments~\cite{Thrane:2013oya}.
-For $G \mu = 2 \times 10^{-7}$, the constraint from the European Pulsar Timing Array (EPTA)~\cite{Shannon:2015ect} enforces $\sqrt{\kappa} \lesssim 8$.
-In the case of a mild hierarchy between the GUT and \BL~scales, $m/v_{B-L} \gtrsim 6$, primordial GWs will be probed by LIGO-Virgo \cite{LIGOScientific:2019vic} and KAGRA \cite{Akutsu:2018axf} in the near future.
+For $G \mu = 2 \times 10^{-7}$, the constraint from the European Pulsar Timing Array \cite{Shannon:2015ect} enforces $\sqrt{\kappa} \lesssim 8$.
+In the case of a mild hierarchy between the GUT and $B-L$ scales ($m/v_{B-L} \gtrsim 6$), primordial GWs will be probed by LIGO-Virgo \cite{LIGOScientific:2019vic} and KAGRA \cite{Akutsu:2018axf} in the near future.

-The general framework behind the described model\,---\,inflation ending in a GUT-scale phase transition in combination with leptogenesis and dark matter in a SUSY extension of the SM\,---\,provides a testable framework for the physics of the early universe.
+The general framework behind the described model (inflation ending in a GUT-scale phase transition in combination with leptogenesis and dark matter in a SUSY extension of the SM) provides a testable framework for the physics of the early Universe.
 A characteristic feature of this framework is a stochastic background of gravitational waves emitted by metastable cosmic strings.

-Probing leptogenesis with gravitational waves is an intriguing possibility and theoretical work on this subject is just beginning.
-For recent work, see \cite{Blasi:2020wpy,King:2020hyd}.
+Probing leptogenesis with gravitational waves is an interesting possibility and theoretical work on this subject is just beginning.
+For recent work, see \citet*{Blasi:2020wpy} and \citet{King:2020hyd}.

-\subsection{Summary: leptogenesis}
+\subsection{Summary: Leptogenesis}

-Thermal leptogenesis is by now well understood.
+Thermal leptogenesis is now well understood.
 It is closely related to neutrino masses, and simple estimates, based on GUT models, yield the right order of magnitude for the observed matter-antimatter asymmetry.
-In the one-flavour approximation successful leptogenesis leads to a preferred mass window for the light neutrinos, consistent with the cosmological upper bound on the sum of neutrino masses, and to a lower bound on the heavy Majorana neutrino masses.
-Taking flavour effects into account, the qualitative picture remains valid, but quantitatively the neutrino mass bounds are relaxed.
-For quasi-degenerate heavy neutrinos the temperature scale of leptogenesis can be lowered down to the weak scale.
-CP-violating oscillations of sterile neutrinos can lead to successful leptogenesis even for GeV neutrino masses.
+In the one-flavor approximation successful leptogenesis leads to a preferred mass window for the light neutrinos that is consistent with the cosmological upper bound on the sum of neutrino masses, and to a lower bound on the heavy Majorana neutrino masses.
+Taking flavor effects into account, the qualitative picture remains valid, but quantitatively the neutrino mass bounds are relaxed.
+For quasidegenerate heavy neutrinos the temperature scale of leptogenesis can be lowered to the weak scale. $CP$-violating oscillations of sterile neutrinos can lead to successful leptogenesis even for GeV neutrino masses.